blairfix/hmod/README.md

 Many of the functions in `hmod` have their own repositories with associated README files.
 Check them out:

+* [boot_mean](https://github.com/blairfix/boot_mean): calculates the confidence interval of the mean using the bootstrap method

 * [fit_power_law](https://github.com/blairfix/fit_power_law): fits a power-law to the tail of a distribution of income

 * [gini](https://github.com/blairfix/gini): calculates the Gini index of raw data